 Sample

 Even with proper calibration, it is difficult to assess the look and feel of a painting online.
-Colors to some extent vary with the physical carrier of the artwork and with the type of screen of the spectator.
+Colors to some extent vary with the physical carrier of the artwork and with the type of screen.
 Moreover, many online colors in the online presentation simply can not be printed at all, even with the right color profile embedded.
 The best way to judge a digital painting is by a sample.
 It should have at least the size of a postcard, be printed on the chosen physical carrier (paper, acrylic glass, aluminum etc.) and executed with the same resolution and by same printing company that prints the final artwork.

 Browsing online galleries - prints